KashyapHolla/kashyap-holla.github.io/README.md

 Install necessary Python libraries: pandas, numpy, nltk, scikit-learn, matplotlib.

 Download the Dataset:
 Place the dataset in a directory accessible to the script.
 Update the file path in the script accordingly.
+Dataset link: https://www.kaggle.com/competitions/llm-detect-ai-generated-text/data

 Running the Script:
-Execute the Python script.
+Execute the Python script attached in the blog post.
 It will perform the data processing, model training, evaluation, and visualization steps.

 Viewing the Results:
 The script will output a classification report and visualizations of the top predictive words.